Water-resilient Food Systems

 Jose Gesti, Water for Climate Pavilion Envoy on the Global Goal on Adaptation, called on the conference organizers to hold the “unpleasant conversations,” particularly around improving sector governance.

-“The governance of water is so scattered across UN agencies that no one can understand what the rationale is.
-We see critical topics like gender and HIV having dedicated agencies, but we don’t have a dedicated agency for water.
-That’s a conversation we need to have,” he said.
+“The governance of water is so scattered across UN agencies that no one can understand what the rationale is,” he said.

 Other participants echoed Gesti’s concerns.
-A representative from the German Ministry of Water, added that water is often treated as “everywhere and nowhere at the same time.”
+A representative from the German Ministry of Water, added that water is ¨scattered¨and often treated as “everywhere and nowhere at the same time.”

 The Trillion Dollar Problem of Financing